 For a routine excision, ED&C (skin cancer destruction), or shave removal, the patient may drive themselves to and from the office.
 They may not drive to and from the office if the excision is on their face or if they have taken an anxiolytic (like Xanax or Valium) before the surgery.

-Pre-Operative Anxiolytics (Medication to Relax)
+Preoperative Anxiolytics (Medication to Relax)

 We do not routinely give preoperative medication like Xanax or Valium before surgery.
 If the patient specifically asks for such a prescription, it must be written by the MD and sent electronically to the pharmacy.
 We cannot keep such medications on hand in the office for dispensing.
+If they require such medication before surgery, they must have someone drive them to and from the office that day.

 How Long Stitches Stay In Until Removed